EddyVerbruggen/cordova-plugin-googleplus/README.md

 - Q: Why isn't this working on my Android Emulator???
 - A: Make sure you are using a Virtual Device running with a **Google APIs target and/or a Google APIs CPU**!

+- Q: I'm getting **Error 1**, what do I do?
+- A: This is likely caused by cordova not using the keystore you want to use (e.g. because you generated your own).
+Please check https://cordova.apache.org/docs/en/latest/guide/platforms/android/#signing-an-app to read how to do this.
+Some have reported that you need to run `cordova clean` before running the build to resolve error 10.

 - Q: I'm getting **Error 16**, what do I do?
 - A: This is always a problem because the signature (or fingerprint) of your android app when signed is not added to the google console (or firebase) OAuth whitelist.
 Please double check if you did everything required for this.
 See the mini-guide below.